mgussekloo/laravel-facet-filter/README.md

         $indexer->resetIndex(); // clears the index
         $indexer->buildIndex(); // process all supplied models

-        /* For large datasets, you might want to build it in chunks, e.g. in a scheduled command.
-Each iteration, do this: */
+        /* For very large datasets you might want to build it in chunks, e.g. in a scheduled command. */

         $perPage = 1000;
         $currentPage = ...;